Workflow Monitor [VF UG]

 Filter for the object ID the workflow was started on.

 Note: To enable showing the object ID, the workflow parameter ‘Workflow Object Id’ has to be set in Workflow Designer for each workflow.

-Allows to enter the time span when a workflow was started.
+Allows one to enter the time span when a workflow was started.
 Most common presets are available for quick selection.

-Allow to filter for the user who initiated a workflow.
+Allows one to filter for the user who initiated a workflow.

 Each filter has a button to clear the current filter.
 Additionally, you can select the toolbar button “Clear filters” to completely reset your filter selection.

 If a filter is set, the corresponding button is marked blue (like for Workflow Name and State in the following screenshot: